 Next year (2019/20), the Commissioner and Chief Constable want to turn their focus to improving neighbourhood policing and increase the number of people in our Safer Neighbourhood Teams.
 To do that, we need to further increase our police officer numbers and to support them with additional Police Community Support Officers (PCSOs) and Police Staff Investigators, to help investigate crimes and work with communities.
 They also have a plan to improve and modernise our police stations, and make sure that police officers have access to the right technology and equipment.

-However, our resources and funding continue to be spread thinly and, so far, the Government has said that next year it will not give us any extra money towards the cost of policing in our county.
-Over the years, we have used our reserves to make up for some of the cuts in Government grant.
+However, our resources and funding continue to be spread thinly and over the years, we have used our reserves to make up for some of the cuts in Government grant.
 What reserves we have left are now committed to paying for some of these improvements, and so the only way to pay for these additional police officers and civilian staff is to raise the council tax.

-Along with freezing the grant, the Government has said that once again it will increase the cap so that council taxpayers can pay more towards the cost of policing.
-For a Band D property this would be another increase of £12.
-Reluctantly, the Commissioner has decided to consider another £12 increase in the precept in 2019/20 (23p per week).
-That increase will give him and the Chief Constable an extra £4.5m per year and allow them to employ the additional police officers and civilian staff they need to deliver on their plan to increase visibility and invest in our communities.
-However, before he makes his mind up, the Commissioner would like to know how you feel about this proposal and the further questions within the below survey.
+The Government has said that once again it will increase the cap so that council taxpayers can pay more towards the cost of policing.
+For a Band D property this would be increase of £24 (or £2 a month).
+Reluctantly, the Commissioner has decided to consider the £24 increase in the precept in 2019/20.
+That increase will give him and the Chief Constable extra funds and allow them to employ the additional police officers and civilian staff they need to deliver on their plan to increase visibility and invest in our communities.